haranesh/LiquidLake/README.md

-# DuckLake
+# LiquidLake

 A comprehensive data lake platform that combines DuckDB, Apache Spark, Trino, and Nessie for modern data processing, versioning, and analytics.

 ## Overview

-DuckLake is a Docker-based data lake solution that integrates:
+LiquidLake is a Docker-based data lake solution that integrates:

 - **DuckDB**: Fast in-process SQL database for analytical queries
 - **Apache Spark**: Distributed data processing framework